 Just remember that every machine has quirks, even the ones we like.
 It is possible that the particular kind of images, resolution, inks, media, or other factors in your facility are sufficiently different than in ours that a printer which works just fine for us may be totally unsatisfactory for you and your clients.
 However it may be that the specific kind of printing you need to do may never occasion that shortcoming.
 Or, it may be that your printer was manufactured on a Monday and has defects that are atypical, show up more in the kind of media you use which we may not use as often or at all during our evaluations.
-Equally possibly a printer that was a disaster for someone else may work flawlessly for you and be a real money maker for your company.
+Equally possibly a printer that was a disaster for your company.